Why do you need a password manager?

 Unfortunately, that’s exactly what many of us are doing today with the doorways to our web accounts: hanging “keys” right beside our Internet front doors:

-- We’re writing usernames and passwords in notebooks and leaving them near our computers
+- We’re writing usernames and passwords in notebooks and leaving them around.

-With a good password manager, you don’t need Post-Its, notebooks, or text files to store you login credentials, which are thereby vulnerable to identity theft.
-And each of your passwords can be as unique and hard-to-crack as they need to be, ensuring your privacy and security on the Internet—across all of your devices.
+With a good password manager, you don’t need Post-Its, notebooks, or text files to store your login credentials, which are thereby vulnerable to identity theft.
+And each of your passwords can be as unique and hard to crack as they need to be—to best ensure your privacy and security on the Internet, across all of your devices.